 The writing is beautiful.
 The complex characters, faced daily with choices between their deepest desires and their integrity, in the midst of war, make compelling reading.
 This book stands alone, while stoking the desire for rest of the books in the series.

-In 1989, Viking published Snodgrass’s novel There’s Something in the Back Yard to critical acclaim: “Observe this mysterious book and be changed,” wrote Jack Stephens in the Washington Post Book World.
-Snodgrass is also the author of An Uncommon Field: The Flight 93 Temporary Memorial, published in September of 2011 by Carnegie Mellon University Press, and Kitchen Things: An Album of Vintage Utensils and Farm Kitchen Recipes, published in 2013 by Skyhorse and named one of the year’s “best books to get you thinking about food” by the Associated Press.
+Richard Snodgrass is the author of the novel, There’s Something in the Back Yard, published by Viking Press 1989, to critical acclaim: “Observe this mysterious book and be changed,” wrote Jack Stephens in the Washington Post Book World.
+After more than 35 years in development, his series, The Books of Furnass, about a fictitious Western Pennsylvania mill town, was released beginning in 2018.
+Richard Snodgrass is also the author of two books of photographs and text: An Uncommon Field: The Flight 93 Temporary Memorial, published in September of 2011 by Carnegie Mellon University Press; and, Kitchen Things: An Album of Vintage Utensils, published in 2013 by Skyhorse, named one of the year’s “best books to get you thinking about food” by the Associated Press.
+In 2022, Carnegie Mellon University Press published a memoir entitled, The House with Round Windows.
+In 2026, Richard published a second memoir with Calling Crow Press entitled MOVING THE HAT.

-Richard Snodgrass lives in Pittsburgh, PA with his wife Marty and two indomitable female tuxedo cats, raised from feral kittens, named Frankie and Becca.
+Richard Snodgrass lives in Pittsburgh, PA with his wife Marty.